GPR Concrete Scanning Services for Nondestructive Testing

 Finally, locating a void beneath the surface of a concrete slab or immediately beneath the slab is easier to do than determining the thickness of a void.
 This has to do with changes in the velocity of the GPR signal and how the signal continues to propagate after it encounters a void.
 The response can be very complex.
 In fact, this is one of the reasons it is also difficult to image the region adjacent to the hollow spaces in concrete blocks or hollow core precast concrete.
 The solid mass between the hollow spaces in block and precast concrete is more likely to produce desirable results.

 In Fromm Applied Technology’s opinion

 Desirable concrete scanning has to do with the personal approach of the concrete scanner.

-Today we have available to us some of the greatest geophysical instrumentation ever manufactured.
-A geophysicist or concrete scanner needs to design his ground penetrating radar surveys around the site conditions and the clients desired level of confidence.
-However, the client needs to understand and accept that the laws of physics apply to concrete scanning and these laws need to be respected by the client for the concrete scanner to deliver desirable results.
-Then and only then geophysical non-destructive testing, such as GPR, can be implemented by a concrete scanner for utility locating, measuring concrete thickness, locating post tension cables, finding voids, locating plastic or PVC pipe, and as a rebar locator.
+Undoubtedly, we have available to us today some of the greatest geophysical instrumentation ever manufactured.
+A geophysicist or concrete scanner needs to design his ground penetrating radar surveys around the site conditions and the clients level of confidence.
+For the concrete scanner to deliver desirable results, the client needs to understand and accept that the laws of physics apply to concrete scanning.
+Then and only then will geophysical non-destructive testing, such as GPR, assist a concrete scanner and client with locating private facilities, measuring concrete thickness, locating post tension cables, finding voids, locating plastic or PVC pipe, and finding re-bar.

 For your next survey